ishandutta2007/free-api/README.md

  -  Add image watermark : Incoming baseboard image and watermark image, according to the position parameter, the interface will —— <a href = "https://www.free-api.com/doc/125" target = '_ blank'> Interface address </a>

- - Image cropping : crop part of the original image-<a href = "https://www.free-api.com / doc / 126" target = '_ blank'> Interface address </a>
+ - Image cropping : crop part of the original image-<a href = "https://www.free-api.com/doc/126" target = '_ blank'> Interface address </a>

- - Generate thumbnails : Generate thumbnails of the original image based on the incoming ratio-<a href = "https://www.free-api.com/doc/127 "target = '_ blank'> Interface address </a>
+ - Generate thumbnails : Generate thumbnails of the original image based on the incoming ratio-<a href = "https://www.free-api.com/doc/127" target = '_ blank'> Interface address </a>

  - Constellation fortune : Updated daily at 1:00, 7:00, and 17:00 .
 Contains twelve constellations —— <a href="https://www.free-api.com/doc/128" target='_blank'> Interface address </a>